iTwin/itwinjs-core/core/backend/src/test/assets/ECDbTests/RowFormat.ecdbtest.md

 Copyright © Bentley Systems, Incorporated.
 All rights reserved.
 See [LICENSE.md](./LICENSE.md) for license terms and full copyright notice.

-# Select ECDb schemas from ECDbMeta using tables
+# Select ECDb schemas from ECDbMeta using tables but using ECSqlPropertyIndexes

 - dataset: AllProperties.bim